 - Requested and received 63 new street trees (planted by the NYC Parks Department), bringing district total to 265

 - Installed 100+ custom tree guards and tree benches

 - Pruned 175+ trees using Citizen Pruner certification

 - Aerate and mulch 100+ tree beds annually, and water an average of 46 young trees each summer

 - Repaint all street furniture (mailboxes, sign posts, etc.) each spring

-- Plant annuals in tree bends each spring, with the help of local students and volunteers
+- Plant hundreds of annuals in tree bends each spring and fall